hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/writings_prose/204_reply_to_the_madras_address.md

 Thus it is that the North-West and the Punjab have a religious education which is far ahead of that of Bengal, Bombay, or Madras.
-The ever-travelling Tyagis of the various orders, Dashanâmis or Vairâgis or Panthis bring religion to everybody's door, and the cost is only a bit of bread.
+The ever-travelling Tyagis of the various orders, Dashanāmis or Vairāgis or Panthis bring religion to everybody's door, and the cost is only a bit of bread.
 And how noble and disinterested most of them are!
 There is one Sannyasin belonging to the Kachu Panthis or independents (who do not